 The Twangtown Paramours are currently working on their third album.
 Their last record was released to radio in 2012 and reached #2 on the Folk DJ Chart.
 John Platt of WFUV in New York City listed the album in his top 10 for the year; Lilli Kuzma of WDCB in Chicago listed the album in her top 5 for the year; and Deep Roots Magazine listed the album at #7 for the year.
 All the recorded music of the Twangtown Paramours can be heard on over 100 Folk, Americana, and independent country station world-wide.

-The duo is looking forward to performing at the Triangle Shirtwaist Factory Fire commemoration in NYC in March of 2017.
+In 2017, the duo was honored to perform at the Triangle Shirtwaist Factory Fire commemoration in NYC.
 Their song, “Chains” was written to bring attention to the circumstances of that fire and of others like it.
 One of their newest songs, “Stars Without a Heaven” has not yet been released to the public, but a demo version of the song is already being played in a few holocaust museums, including Yadvashem in Israel.
+In March of 2018, their song, “Widow of the Mountain” was recorded by legendary producer, Bil VornDick for the Price Sisters.
+The Price Sisters album was released by Rebel Records and reached #15 on the Billboard Bluegrass chart.

 Before moving to Nashville, MaryBeth was a fixture of the local music scene in the Washington, D.C. area, where she fronted a popular bar band and sang background vocals for the band Method Actor, featuring Eva Cassidy.
 After relocating to Nashville, MaryBeth continued her career working as a demo singer and background vocalist for several new country artists.
 Her favorite aspect of being in the Twangtown Paramours is touring the country and meeting all of the folks who come to see their shows.
 She is the proud mama of two wonderful kids and will be working until she’s 80 trying to pay for their college educations.